-Beyond perceptual difficulty, our qualitative findings point to cognitive biases that are unique to AR-embedded visualizations.
+Beyond perceptual difficulty, our qualitative findings point to cognitive biases that are unique to the AR \carton{X-ray}.
 Participants reported visual proximity illusions and increased trust in AI suggestions due to their spatial embodiment in the environment.
 These effects align with prior research on spatial cognition biases~\cite{raghubir1996crow} and trust in embodied agents~\cite{Kim2018DigitalAssistantNeedABody}.

 Although cognitive biases have been studied in traditional visualization contexts~\cite{dimara2018task, wall2021left}, their implications in embodied, spatial, and AI-augmented AR systems remain underexplored.
-As Padilla et al.~\cite{padilla2018decision} suggested, when systems are designed with such biases in mind, users can benefit from Type 1 (intuitive) thinking—particularly under time pressure.
+As Padilla \etal~\cite{padilla2018decision} suggested, when systems are designed with such biases in mind, users can benefit from Type 1 (intuitive) thinking—particularly under time pressure.
 Our findings highlight a fertile area for interdisciplinary research at the intersection of spatial cognition, embedded visualizations, and human-AI decision-making.

 \para{Design Implications.} Embedded visualizations in AR should explicitly account for and possibly counteract spatial cognitive biases.
 For example, visual proximity illusions may be mitigated through alternative depth cues, or warnings when direct-line views differ from walking paths.
 Designers might also consider using less embodied, realistic representation for AI suggestions when the risk of over-reliance is high.